remnrem/luna-doc/docs/vignettes/soap-pops.md

-Although this may be considered a _niche_ case, we have come across exactly this type of scenario more than once when working with legacy datasets - e.g. as might happen if only parts of the night were extracted fro much longer / 24-hour recordings, and the time-stamps have been lost during the export process, with original datasets no longer available.
+Although this may be considered a _niche_ case, we have come across exactly this type of scenario more than once when working with legacy datasets - e.g. as might happen if only parts of the night were extracted for much longer / 24-hour recordings, and the time-stamps have been lost during the export process, with original datasets no longer available.
 (If nothing else, it is a nice proof-of-principle demonstration of the SOAP model.)